 Through the day this holds up pretty well, I don’t think I’m ever going to find a powder that keeps my current level of oils matte all day – but it does good job of keeping the grease out for as long as possible.
 I have tried taking this out with me to see how it performs on remattifying the skin and it does work.
 Not every foundation I’ve found works as well being retouched with powder once my skin turns oily – but where they do work well, this works just as nicely as anything else.

-I’m not sure I’d say this is something that you n-e-e-d in your life, but if you’re in the market for a new setting powder and fancy trying something new, or you’ve had your eye on it for while, then yes, go for it.
+I’m not sure I’d say this is something that you n-e-e-d in your life, but if you’re in the market for a new setting powder and fancy trying something new, or you’ve had your eye on the Beauty Bakerie Flour Setting Powder for while, then yes, go for it.

-When I bought this powder it was on offer and I snagged it for £11.70 – due to it being out of stock everywhere I’m struggling to find out how much it should have been, I think around £15.00.
+When I bought the Beauty Bakerie Flour Setting Powder it was on offer and I snagged it for £11.70 – due to it being out of stock everywhere I’m struggling to find out how much it should have been, I think around £15.00.
 It’s not the cheapest powder out there but my other favourites are the MUFE HD powder which is more expensive for half as much product.
 The Laura Mercier powder is £29, but has 29g of product so it falls somewhere in line with that price spectrum.
 Personally, I’d rather have a smaller tub – those big setting powders take so long to use up, take up so much space and aren’t so travel friendly!

 I’m interested to know whether you’re a full on master-baker in the makeup realm, whether you’re a simple-setter or you just don’t use powder at all.